yugabyte/yugabyte-db/docs/content/preview/manage/backup-restore/point-in-time-recovery.md

 ### xCluster replication

 xCluster does not replicate any commands related to PITR.
 If you have two clusters with replication between them, enable PITR on both ends independently.
-To perform a restore, the following is the recommended procedure:
+You can perform a restore using the following recommended procedure:

 1. Stop application workloads and make sure there are no active transactions.
 1. Wait for replication to complete.
-1. Delete xCluster replication from both sides.
+1. Delete xCluster replication from both clusters.
 1. Restore both clusters to the exact same time.
 1. Re-establish xCluster replication.
 1. Resume the application workloads.